aseedb/CryoVesNet-Manuscript/manuscript.md

 To alleviate this situation, we decided to develop an approach based on deep learning.

 Convolutional neural networks (CNN) have been successfully employed to segment cryo-ET data [@doi:10.1038/nmeth.4405].
-Although entirely satisfying for visualization purposes, this approach has not met the requirements of Pyto.
+Although entirely satisfying for visualization purposes, this approach has not met the requirements of segmenting tetheres and connectors with Pyto.
-Imbrosci et al. in their publication described accurate SV segmentation of transmission electron microscopy images using CNN, but it is limited to 2-dimensional (2D) images of resin-embedded synapses [@doi:10.1523/ENEURO.0400-20.2021].
+Later on, Imbrosci et al. in their publication described accurate SV segmentation of transmission electron microscopy images using CNN, but it is limited to 2-dimensional (2D) images of resin-embedded synapses [@doi:10.1523/ENEURO.0400-20.2021].
 In the first study, cryo-ET data are decomposed in individual 2D slices, which are handed as separate inputs to the CNN.
 The independent output 2D prediction images are reassembled in a 3-dimensional (3D) stack [@doi:10.1038/nmeth.4405].
 As discussed above, membranes oriented approximately parallel to the plane of the 2D tomographic images are not resolved.